 Water flows across the landscape and sculpts the watershed.
-The geology (the earth material) of the watershed helps determine the nature of the streams, influences the stream's water quality and the way the landscape erodes (Photo 2.5.1).
-In the Catskill Mountains, geology is the primary influence on water quality.
-Jill Schneiderman, a professor of geology at Vassar College, notes in her book, The Earth
+The geology (the earth material) of the watershed helps determine the nature of the streams that form, influences the stream's water quality, and the way the landscape erodes (Photo 2.5.1).
+In and around the Catskill Mountains, geology is the primary control on water quality.
+Jill Schneiderman, a professor of geology at Vassar College, notes in her book The Earth Around Us: Maintaining a

 Photo 2.5.1.
-Streambank erosion into glacial lodgement till along East Kill, tributary to Schoharie Creek.
+Streambank erosion into glacial mixed till along the Manor Kill.

-Around Us: Maintaining a Livable Planet, that the bedrock and glacial sediments of the Catskills provide excellent filtration for maintaining high water quality (Schneiderman, 2003).
-However the geology also periodically degrades the water quality.
+Livable Planet that the bedrock and glacial sediments of the Catskills provide excellent filtration for maintaining high water quality (Schneiderman, 2003).
+However, the geology also periodically degrades the water quality.
 Where the stream erodes into very fine-grained (silt and clay) glacial deposits the water will become brown with the suspended sediment.
-This Section presents basic background information on Catskill and Upper Schoharie watershed geology, and discusses some of the important implications of geology on stream management.
-The intent is to provide just enough information to describe the geologic setting and history of the Upper Schoharie watershed.
-Specific recommendations pertaining to further characterization are presented at the end of this Section.
-References are provided for the reader interested in obtaining more detail on the geology of this region.
+This Section presents basic background information on Catskill and Manor Kill geology and discusses some of the important implications of the geology with respect to stream management.
+The intent is to provide just enough information to describe the geologic setting and history of the Manor Kill watershed.
+Specific recommendations pertaining to further characterization are presented at the end of this section.
+References are also provided for the reader interested in obtaining more detail on the geology of this region.

-Streams and glaciers sculpted these mountains out of a plateau of rock that formed from ancient rivers.
-That is essentially the geologic story of the Northeastern Catskill Mountains.
+Streams and glaciers sculpted these mountains out of rock that formed from ancient rivers.
+That is essentially the geologic story of the Catskill Mountains.
 These mountains and their river valleys are the ongoing result of water interacting with landscape geology under the force of gravity over millions of years.

-Knowing the geology of the landscape and stream corridor helps stream managers understand important conditions that control the stream's work (moving water and sediment out of the watershed), as well as significantly influencing water quality.
+Knowing the geology of the landscape and stream corridor will help stream managers understand important conditions that control the stream's work (moving water and sediment out of the watershed) as well as significantly influencing water quality.

-The nature of the bedrock - its composition and structure - determines how the stream valleys form and what the sediment will be like.
-Upper Schoharie Creek and its tributaries drain much of the northeast Catskill Mountains.
+The nature of the bedrock - its composition and structure - determines how the stream valleys will form and what the sediment will be like.
+The Manor Kill flows in the northeastern quadrant of the Catskills.
 These mountains are composed of sedimentary rock.
 The broken bits of this rock, formed from layers of ancient river sediment, is the source of almost all of the stream sediment you see today - from clay to boulders.
-The layered reddish clays exposed in stream banks are the legacy of ancient lake sediments eroded from the red siltstones and shales that often form the mountain slopes and the cobbles and boulders eroded from the thick-bedded sandstones that form the mountain cliffs (Photo 2.5.2).
-Much of this sediment that the stream is currently conveying was deposited during the most recent ice ages of 12,000 - 25,000 years ago, when the Catskills were mostly occupied by ice or the melt-water streams and lakes that followed the ice's retreat.
-The Schoharie Creek and all the streams that feed it water and sediment have inherited this geologic framework.
+The reddish clays exposed in stream banks are ancient lake sediments eroded from the red siltstones and shales that often form the mountain slopes; the cobbles and boulders eroded from the thick-bedded sandstones that form the mountain cliffs.
+Much of this sediment that the stream is currently conveying was deposited during the most recent ice ages of 12,000 - 25,000 years ago, when the Catskills were mostly occupied by ice or the meltwater streams and lakes that followed the ice's retreat.
+The Manor Kill and all the streams that feed it water and sediment have inherited this geologic framework.
+The geology of the Manor Kill stream valley is typical of the complex geologic conditions that prevail in the Schoharie Creek basin, of which it is a part.
+The bedrock geology is straightforward, while the glacial geology provides the complexity that makes these basins unique in the Catskills.